Banking & Finance

 1. Long Incarceration Without Trial Progress:

 The appellants had been in judicial custody since 24 February 2020, a period of over 15 months at the time of hearing.
-Despite this, the trial had not even progressed beyond the stage of framing charges.
+Despite this, the trial had not even progressed beyond the stage of framing of charges.

 2. No Allegation of Non-Cooperation: